 Q: What happens when we arrive at the Western Wall?
 Where do we meet the guide?

 A: The Bar Mitzvah ceremony’s stand is located immediately after the security check gate adjacent to Dung Gate.
 Two National Service volunteers are there whose job it is to introduce your group to the guide who will accompany you throughout the ceremony.

 Q: Can we photograph and video at the Western Wall?

 A: Yes, videos and photographs can be taken at the Western Wall.
 There is also the option for the Western Wall Heritage Foundation to photograph the Bar Mitzvah boy and to upload his picture onto our website, with the family’s approval, of course.

-We were very moved by the caring, support and willingness to help-we were taken care of from the first phone call 'til the day of the Torah reading.
-Our guides at the Sofer writing activity and at the Kotel ceremony were with us all the way.
+We were very touched by the caring, the concern, and the desire to support and help, from the very first phone conversation up to the day of the aliya to the Torah where we were accompanied by the guide at the scribe-writing workshop and at the ceremony at the Kotel.

 I have no words to describe how incredible our child’s event was!
 We met Rabbi Pinchas and he ran the ceremony at the Kotel.
 It was the pinnacle of connection, of belonging to the nation.
 A once-in-a-lifetime experience.
 (At least the first, since this is the oldest boy and oldest grandson).We thank you for your wonderful work!
 What a huge mitzvah!

 I cannot find the words to thank you and praise Rabbi Meir Yisrael Nahon who ran our son Omer’s bar mitzvah ceremony with love and devotion.
 We felt as though he was taking care of his own family and his own son.
 Thank you and well done!